LudumDare/ludumdare.com/content/resources/questions/what-is-the-demoscene.md

 The Demoscene is a computer art subculture focused on creating "demos": non-interactive audiovisual computer programs.

-Demoscene events or "parties" often run one or more competitive events or "compos".
-Typically these are "demo compos", but they may also include ["game compos"](/resources/questions/what-is-a-game-compo) or "wild compos".
+Demoscene events or "parties" often run one or more competitive events or ["compos"](/resources/questions/what-is-a-game-compo).
+Typically these are "demo compos", but they may also include ["game compos"](/resources/questions/what-is-a-game-compo), or "wild compos".

 <https://en.wikipedia.org/wiki/Demoscene>